 As I looked back, for sure the five years following from that day when I rejected reading the book, “All Things Made New”, were years of hardship when I was living with a feeling of hopelessness!
 Tests, trials and tribulations began to slowly drown me in pain.
 I was filled with suffering, fear, suspicion, unsavory thoughts and deeds.
 There was dwindling in the volume of patients.
 With lack of income I had to sell off my house at a loss.
 I was indebted in many ways, causing sleepless nights.
 In short, I became a nobody in town and I just made it, to be able to live with just what I earned in my failing medical practice!
 Truly during these testing times, my beloved wife and her serene attitude weathered my difficulties!
 All of this was taking a toll on my health.
 Just recollecting those days during the five years, make me so sick even now!
 I used to ask myself, “Why?
 Why?
 Why is this happening to me?”
 I begged God to rescue me.
 I had as I remember, repeated this prayer, a thousand times during those sickening years, waiting, but, without receiving a right answer!
 I reflected on the root cause of all these troubles.
 Suddenly it flashed across my mind that it was truly the result from that moment when I set aside the book All Things Made New.
 I never knew that I had to learn the hard way!

 Many unusual and happy events filled my life every day!
 In November 1968 I moved to Butterworth town and had my own Clinic- Chaygin Clinic.
 Within the following two years I was elected a Chairman of the Local Spiritual Assembly of Butterworth.
-During this period, I was editing and publishing, “Light Of The Age”, and later “Berita Baha’i” writing articles related to the Baha’i Faith.
+During this period, I was editing and publishing, “Light Of The Age” with my Clinical Assistant Teresa giving all the valuable assistance, and later “Berita Baha’i” writing articles related to the Baha’i Faith.
 The Chaygin Clinic was used as a Bahai Center.
-In 1971 I was elected as member of the National Spiritual Assembly and served as its Secretary and had to moved to Petaling Jaya in the state of Selangor.
+In 1971 I was elected as member of the National Spiritual Assembly and served as its Secretary in later part of 1972 and had to moved to Petaling Jaya in the state of Selangor.
 In 1974 I was appointed an Assistant to the Auxiliary Board member, and after a short period appointed as an Auxiliary Board Member.
 I began traveling to many parts of Malaysia for teaching and deepening and the same time meeting visitors from overseas.
 Such visitors were Hands of the Cause of God and leading Baha’i personalities.
 I interviewed and recorded their talks at Conferences and seminars.
 All these I can only attribute to the mysterious way, God had inspired, guided and protected me from the day I accepted the Faith and endeavored to tirelessly work for the Cause!
 So many eventful incidences and moving episodes cannot be recorded in so few pages.
 And so, allow me to fast forward.

 Witnessed the power of prayers

 God is the prayer hearing and prayer answering God.
 It is only natural for humans to worry if our prayers are not answered immediately.
 But He knows when to answer our prayers at the right time.
 I will relate one of the many incidents where my prayer was answered instantly!
 This is what happened.
 The moment I heard our most beloved and wonderful Counselor Mr. Inbum Chiniah, whom I loved so much suddenly pass away after a heart attack, I rushed to his home to meet up with his family.
-When I arrived I saw many of his relations who were not Baha’is and who I have not met before discussing as to whether Inbum should be cremated according to their custom ,or whether to allow the wife and the children to bury him according to Baha’i laws.
-It was a time of crisis and a critical moment.
-The family could not find Inbum’s will, and they also wondered whether there was at all any will.
-But Lilly Chinniah the wife,was sure that there was a will; but where?
+When I arrived I saw many of his relations who were not Baha’is and who I have not met before.
+We all wanted to bury Inbum according to his last wishes, for which his will was needed.
+Lilly Chinniah the wife,was sure that Inbum had written a will; but where?
 They had searched the whole house but could not find the will.

 Just then Mr. Yin Hong Shuen a member of the National Spiritual Assembly walked in.
-Together we discussed what was happening between Inbum’s relations and Lilly’s family despairing, about not finding a will written by her husband.
-We decided to pray.
+Together we discussed and decided to pray.
 We walked halfway up the stairs, sat on the steps and started to pray with eyes tearing.
 I begged Baha’u’llah to help us know what to do.
 Suddenly I saw in my mind’s eye the will in a cupboard.
 Right in front of the stairs was a cupboard.
 As if in a dream, I walked down the stairs, opened the cupboard door and on the top left hand side shelf, I saw some clothes on a plastic covering.
 I lifted the plastic covering and I saw deep in the back, an envelope.
-I took the envelop, and I rushed out into the visitors room and handed it over to Lilly.
+I took the sealed envelop, and I rushed out into the visitors room and handed it over to Lilly.
 She opened it and it was the will.
 She read and all those present heard her.
-Inbum had clearly stated in the will that he wants to be buried according to Baha’i Teachings!
+Inbum had clearly stated in the will that he wants to be buried according to Baha’i laws!
 Imagine the flood of relief that enveloped Lily and her dear children and others members of the Faith who had gathered there!
 How prayer helped; how the vision of the will appeared is not for us to explain or interpret!
 The miracle behind this happening, had no words that can adequately describe!

 With Inbum Chinniah at a meeting in Petaling Jaya.